-Tennis Hot Shots Leagues are the perfect way for kids to experience team tennis for the first time.
+Tennis Hot Shots matchplay is the perfect way for kids to experience team tennis for the first time.
 There are two leagues that cater for players of different standards – the Orange Ball League and the Green Ball League.

 Although we get hung up on the word “Competition,” what I mean is really just “Playing the game!”